-5 Placement All year-long placements: 5.1 The education provider must maintain a thorough and effective system for approving all placements, ensuring arrangements are 5.1 designed to encourage safe and effective practice, independent learning and professional behaviour.
-5.2 There must be clear evidence of the partnership agreements between the university and the placement provider, or alternative host institution, including monitoring of students, feedback arrangements and lines of responsibility.
-A placement handbook must be available for students and employers that must contain the following information prior to 5.3 placement: timings and the duration of any placement experience; intended learning outcomes to be achieved and means of assessment; expectations of professional behaviour; communication and lines of responsibility/accountability; support and monitoring during placement; arrangements for feedback on the placement experience.
+5 Placement All year-long placements: 5.1 The education provider must maintain a thorough and effective system for approving all placements, ensuring arrangements a designed to encourage safe and effective practice, independent learning and professional behaviour.
+5.2 There must be clear evidence of the partnership agreements between the university and the placement provider, or alternative hospitation, including monitoring of students, feedback arrangements and lines of responsibility.
+5.3 A placement handbook must be available for students and employers that must contain the following information prior to placement: timings and the duration of any placement experience; any costs associated with the placement and who is responsible for these; intended learning outcomes to be achieved and means of assessment; expectations of professional behaviour; communication and lines of responsibility/accountability; support and monitoring during placement; arrangements for feedback on the placement experience.
 In addition to criteria 5.1-5.3, for non-clinical/industrial placements criterion 5.4 must also be met: 5.4 For students undertaking an industrial placement (or any other non-clinical placement) during their degree programme, formal arrangements must be in place to provide the student with a meaningful experience that is complementary to their degree.
 In addition to criteria 5.1-5.4, for clinical placements criteria 5.5-5.10 must also be met: 5.5 The selection process for placement must assess the suitability of applicants (e.g. criminal conviction check (basic DBS check), engagement and attitude to work).
-5.6 The selection process for placement in a clinical laboratory must ensure that applicants are aware of and comply with any health 5.0 requirements (e.g., appropriate vaccinations, occupational health arrangements etc.) 5.7 Current IBMS laboratory training approval for the laboratory offering the Registration Training Portfolio must be in place and 5.7 monitored annually.
-5.8 The placement provider must commit to providing the student with the opportunity to complete all, or most, of the IBMS Registration Training Portfolio.
-5.9 The person responsible (directly or indirectly) for training students completing the IBMS Registration Training Portfolio must be an HCPC registered biomedical scientist 5.10 Example training plans must show that those who successfully complete the IBMS Registration Training Portfolio meet the standards of proficiency for biomedical scientists.
+5.6 The selection process for placement in a clinical laboratory must ensure that applicants are aware of and comply with any health requirements (e.g., appropriate vaccinations, occupational health arrangements etc.) 5.7 Current IBMS laboratory training approval for the laboratory offering the Registration Training Portfolio must be in place, evidenced to the programme team and monitored annually.
+5.8 The placement provider must commit to providing the student with the opportunity to complete the IBMS Registration Training Portfolio.
+5.9 The person responsible (directly or indirectly) for training students completing the IBMS Registration Training Portfolio must be an HCPC registered biomedical scientist